 Q. What do you think of the future trend of historic places?

-[The part three answers are written by Mary, UK]
+[Part 3 answers are written by Mary, UK]

-1. Describe a place you recently visited.
+1. Describe a place you have recently visited.

-2. Describe a worth visiting famous place.
+2. Describe a worth visiting place you know about.

 3. Talk about a place you would recommend others to visit.